 ADJOURMENT: MOTION #11: To adjourn the meeting at 7:50pm.
-Moved by: Jean Armstrong

 REPORT TO OUR MEMBERS

 OUR PURPOSE is to provide financial services for the economic well-being of our community.
 OUR POLICY is to do so in a socially responsible manner.